gammapy/gammapy-meetings/2018-07-09/README.md

 There is the option to stay at the MPIK guest house.
 It's cheap, 35 Euro / night, see [price list](https://www.mpi-hd.mpg.de/mpi/fileadmin/files-mpi/2015_price_list_MPIK_guest_houses.pdf), good WIFI and easy to book by filling out [this form](https://www.mpi-hd.mpg.de/mpi/en/information-for/reservation/#2899).
 But most people prefer to stay in downtown Heidelberg to see a bit from the city and to have a shorter way home in the evening after dinner.
 There is no canteen at MPIK, only at nearby EMBL where we also go for lunch, and it closes at 7 pm.

+Let us know if you have any questions!

 ## Agenda